 On the day of trapping, prepare all the traps:

-- Line trap bottoms with newspaper.
-Tape or clothespin the paper down if it’s windy.
+2. Line trap bottoms with a liner, such as newspaper or vent cover.
+If using newspaper, tape or clothespin the paper down if it’s windy.

-2) Once Cats Are Trapped, Calmly Approach the Traps:
+Once Cats Are Trapped, Calmly Approach the Traps

 Tip: Cats can become trap-shy (frightened to go near or enter a trap) or trap-savvy (able to eat the bait without triggering the trap).
 If this happens, don’t get discouraged.
 There are several techniques to humanely trap hard-to-trap-cats, including the use of a drop-trap.
 Please visit alleycat.org/HardtoTrap to learn more.

 Safely transport the cats to the veterinarian’s office, clinic, or a holding area you have already prepared.
-Please refer to the preparation section on page 11.
+Please refer to the preparation section.

 Step 3: Post-Surgery

-- Each cat should be returned to you in the same labelled trap in which she was brought to the clinic, with clean newspaper inside.
-You should receive medical records, including rabies vaccine certificates.
+1. Each cat should be returned to you in the same labelled trap in which she was brought to the clinic, with clean newspaper inside.
+You should receive medical records, including rabies vaccine certificates and microchip ID.
 Be sure to save these for your files!

-- Monitor the cats.
+4. Monitor the cats.
+Check in regularly, about every hour or two.
 Keep an eye out for bleeding, infection, illness, or lack of appetite.
 If a cat is bleeding, vomiting, breathing irregularly, or not waking up, contact your veterinarian immediately!

 GREAT JOB!
 You made it through a successful trapping.